 IELTS 6.5 overall with at least 6.0 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

-International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in 2 HL science subjects from Biology, Chemistry, Computing, Environmental Science, Geography, Geology, Human Biology, Mathematics, Physics or Psychology.
+International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in 2 HL science subjects from Biology, Chemistry, Computer Science, Geography, Mathematics, Physics, Psychology.

 BTEC Distinction, Distinction, Distinction in Applied Science including sufficient Biology and Chemistry content